CodeOne45/Shopping-App/README.md

-# Shopping-App
+# Shopping-Swipe
-Shopping App based on tinder swipe feature.
+Shopping Swipe based on tinder swipe feature.
 Swipe right on a produt to add to cart.

 # Description